 …PROPHECY, v6, is to show our faith in his second coming and our resurrection.

 Every single gift given to us as Christians, individually members of the church, has a purpose.
 God’s love (agape) should be seen in that gift and/or talent, see 1st Corinthians 16:14.
 Agape is a much celebrated word, found in over 47 verses of the Gospels, and in over 32 verses of the Epistles and the Revelation.
 However, it is surprising that there is not a single verse in Acts which has the word agape!
 Why?
 Simply because God’s love is seen in action throughout all 28 chapters of Acts.
 Love is not just talked about in the church, love is shown in the church.
-Family, we should not be loving in just word, but in deed!
-From the first chapter in Acts, God lovingly gives the apostles His promise and a new apostle in Matthias, to the last chapter wherein God lovingly gives an imprisoned Paul the strength to preach & teach the gospel of Christ to “all” who came to him, both military & civilian.
-So today the love of God continues to be spread by each Christian through the living message, acting out the grace and knowledge of Christ in you.
+So today the love of God continues to be spread by each Christian through this living message, acting out the grace and knowledge of Christ in you.
 How do you fulfill the purpose of Christ in your daily life?
-See 1st John 3:18
+See 1st John 3:18.

 So we do not lose heart.
 Though our outer self is wearing away our inner self is being renewed day by day. – 2 Corinthians 4:16, See Ephesians 4:23.